Rules of Engagement (Star Trek: Deep Space Nine): Reception

+Zack Handlen wrote a mostly positive review in 2013 for The A.V.
+Club.
+He thought the structure of the episode, of flashbacks interspersed with court testimony, worked well to keep the focus on Worf and liven up what could be an overly dry trial otherwise.
+He thought the reveal that the incident was all a ruse was the least interesting part of the episode, and a sop to TV show conventions that do not allow the status quo to be disrupted.
+Handlen still ultimately admired the episode for giving some teeth to Worf's decision and progress in his character, notably in Sisko and Worf's final conversation.
+Even if Worf was ultimately innocent, it was still true that he was a compromised commander, being perhaps over-eager to even the score with the Klingons.

-In a 2014 retrospective, author Keith R. A. DeCandido criticized the episode as poor, scoring it a 2/10 and the overall worst episode of the fourth season of Deep Space Nine.
+In a 2014 retrospective in Reactor magazine, author Keith R. A. DeCandido criticized the episode as poor, scoring it a 2/10 and the overall worst episode of the fourth season of Deep Space Nine.
 DeCandido thought that while Avery Brooks did a good job as Sisko in his defense of Worf, the plot of the episode made no sense.
 The episode directly mentions that the Klingons have no extradition treaty with the Federation (after the events of "The Way of the Warrior"), and that the attempt to frame Worf was strained and weak—hardly a cause for the Federation to throw one of their decorated officers in a cell, even temporarily.
 Ch’Pok's claim that a civilian ship would be cloaked, come to the site of a battle, and decloak precisely in the path of the Defiant, in the vastness of space, as an innocent coincidence was ludicrous on its face to DeCandido.
 While more of a nitpick, the question of how the Klingon plotters could have even known that Worf would be commanding the Defiant that day was left unexplored by the episode.

 This episode's Nielsen rating during its original airing was 5.8 points.